U.S. Route 90: Texas

 US 90 begins at an intersection with BL I-10 and SH 54 in downtown Van Horn.
 It then heads south-southeast towards Marfa, where the route begins to head generally east.
-The route is mostly two lanes west of Uvalde.
+The route mostly consists of two lanes west of Uvalde.
 At this point, it becomes a four-lane surface road until it reaches western Bexar County where it becomes a freeway, joining I-10 in Downtown San Antonio.
 This concurrency with I-10 continues intermittently into western Houston, where US 90 follows the Katy Freeway.
 The section of US 90 that is multiplexed with I-10 through Houston is the only section of the route that is unsigned.
 In eastern Houston, US 90 splits from I-10 and heads northeast towards Liberty, eventually traveling through downtown Beaumont where it rejoins I-10 for the rest of its routing through Texas.

 The speed limit on US 90 between Van Horn and Del Rio is mainly 75 mph.
 Beginning at Seguin, US 90 Alternate splits from US 90 and travels parallel to the south, rejoining the main route in northeast Houston.

 In 1991, the construction on a four- to six-lane freeway northeast of Houston in Harris County was completed along a new routing for US 90; that portion was designated the Crosby Freeway.
 This segment traveled from just inside Beltway 8 to east of the town of Crosby.
 Construction began in 2006 to extend the freeway westward to the intersection of I-10 (East Freeway) and the I-610 (East Loop).
 On January 24, 2011, the new extension officially opened.
 Due to lack of funds, overpasses were not built over Greens Bayou and over future Purple Sage Road, leaving traffic to briefly exit to the frontage roads before rejoining the freeway.

 Louisiana

 Entering Louisiana from the west, US 90 and I-10 travel side by side through Lake Charles to Lafayette.
 In Lafayette, US 90 and I-10 part ways: I-10 proceeds east to Baton Rouge, while US 90 takes a southern turn and passes through New Iberia, Franklin, Morgan City, and the Houma – Bayou Cane – Thibodaux metropolitan area before reaching New Orleans.
-The four-laning of US 90 was pushed in the 1990s by former State Senator Carl W. Bauer through his role as the chairman of the Governor’s Interstate 49 Task Force while also a member of the Greater Lafayette Chamber of Commerce.
+The four-laning of US 90 was pushed in the 1990s by former State Senator Carl W. Bauer through his role as the chairman of the Governor's Interstate 49 Task Force while also a member of the Greater Lafayette Chamber of Commerce.

 The portion of US 90 from Lafayette to New Orleans is designated to become the corridor for I-49.
 In New Orleans, US 90 again meets up with I-10, and the two highways follow a similar path into Mississippi.